Elaine and Shana

 She got the confirmation email, she went to paypal.com to click on “confirm”, and they asked her for her online banking user name and password.
 They never asked for the deposit amounts for some reason but she was still verified and now she has a paypal account!
 Obviously, if you plan to use your credit card, registering is a lot faster!
 (Though they MIGHT charge a small fee for using a credit card, I don’t know.)

-So now that you’re registered and have a paypal account, you can go to paypal.com and easily use it to buy things online or send money to just about anyone anywhere.
+So now that you’re registered and have a paypal account, you can easily use it to buy things online or send money just about anywhere.

 If You’re Paying With Paypal

 Log in.
 Click on “send” or “send & request”.
 The “send money” page will come up.
 Fill in the field that asks for my email address with: [email protected]

 I have to add that Paypal seems to change its format all the time.
-But what I’m giving you is a general idea of what you’ll see; they may change the order of their pages, etc., so, don’t let that throw you.
+But what I’m giving you is a general outline of what you’ll see when you log in; they may change the order of their pages, their wording, so, don’t let that throw you.

 Paying With Zelle or Personal Check

-Certain banks allow you to transfer money from your checking account to a friend’s checking account through programs such as Zelle.
+Certain online bank accounts allow you to transfer money from your checking account to a friend’s checking account through platforms such as Zelle.
 If your bank has something of this nature, you will find it by going to your online bank account and clicking on either “Transfer Funds” or “Paying Other People” or “Paying Bills and People”.
-You will then see the option to “Send Money With Zelle” or “Pay Other People”, etc. You may have to register first (which only takes a few seconds), then you will be able to send money to anyone else’s bank account.
+You will then see the option to “Send Money With Zelle”.
+You may have to register first (which only takes a few seconds), then you will be able to send money to anyone else’s bank account.
 You need only enter my email address ([email protected]) and the amount you’re sending.
-Very easy.
-If your bank doesn’t have Zelle or PopMoney, or anything like it, and you live in the United States, you can send me a personal check.
+If your bank doesn’t have Zelle, or anything like it, and you live in the United States, you can send me a personal check.
 Let me know if that’s your choice and I will send you my address.

 Paying By Direct Deposit